A look at Jaws by Peter Benchley

-While I touched on the novel briefly during my article on the author, as a novel, Jaws is remarkable in its own right.
+While I touched on the novel briefly during my article on the author, as a novel, Jaws is quite remarkable in its own right.
 When first published, the book was highly regarded as a chilling page turner, making the rounds in both the Book of the Month Club and the Reader’s Digest, as well as remaining on the New York Times Best Seller List for almost a year, a rare feat at the time.
-In its heyday, Jaws sold 9.5 million copies, and has sold around 20 million copies at the time of Peter Benchley’s death.
+In its heyday, Jaws sold 9.5 million copies, and had sold around 20 million copies at the time of Peter Benchley’s death in 2006.
 While the movie itself is notable for being the first modern blockbuster, the novel made its own pop cultural impact, specifically in being the first successful modern thriller novel, and Peter Benchley, along with the likes of Clive Cussler, Tom Clancy, Michael Crichton and John Grisham, would become one of its most notable contributors.

-The core of the story is shares much in common with the classic film based on the novel – a rouge Great White preys upon beachgoers in a Long Island resort town, and after eating several people, three locals try to kill it.
+The core of the story is shares much in common with the classic film based on the novel – a rogue Great White preys upon beachgoers in a Long Island resort town, and after eating several people, three locals try to kill it.
 There are some noticeable differences between the film and the novel however, ones that add entirely new details and depth to the story.
 Perhaps most notable, while the film focuses much more on the shark, the novel gives a great deal more attention to the town and people of Amity, especially how a town heavily dependent on tourism suffers given a disaster that scares away the tourists.